How much can a self-employed professional borrow?

 Limited company directors

 - Salary and dividends.
-Either an average of the last two years or the latest year
+Either an average of the last two years figures as per your tax calculations or the latest year

 - Salary and net profit after corporation tax.
-Some lenders use the latest year's figures, others average the last two.
+Some lenders use the latest year's figures from business accounts produced by a qualified accountant.
+Others average the last two.

 - Salary and pre-tax net profit.
 Nearly always an average of the last two year's numbers.